Non-local boundary energy forms for quasidiscs: Codimension gap and approximation: Quasicircles and measures

 \begin{remark} \mbox{} \begin{enumerate} \item[(i)] Property (\ref{E:refineddoubling}) implies that $\mu$ is volume doubling in the usual sense, more precisely,

 with a constant $c_{\mu,D}>1$. \item[(ii)] Property (\ref{E:refineddoubling}) also implies that

 with a suitably readjusted constant $c>1$.
 In particular, the Hausdorff dimension of $\Gamma$ is bounded by $s$ and bounded below by $d$. \item[(iii)] If $\mu$ satisfies (\ref{E:uplowreg}) with $d=s$, then it is said to be \emph{$d$-regular}; in this case it also satisfies (\ref{E:refineddoubling}) with $d=s$.
 The measures in Examples \ref{Ex:measure} (i) and (ii) are $d$-regular. \item[(iv)] The scaling properties in (\ref{E:refineddoubling}) allow the local dimension of $\Gamma$ to fluctuate continuously.
 They have been investigated by various authors, see for instance \cite{Assouad80,BylundGudayol00,Dynkin84,LukkainenSaksman98,VolbergKonyagin87}.
-In \cite{Jonsson94} they have been used as geometric hypotheses for trace and extension results for Besov spaces. \item[(v)] Assumption \ref{A:basicass} ensures that arcs in one quasi partition have about the same diameter.
-This metric uniformity makes our approximation method in Section \ref{S:Moscoboundary} tractable, and it seems more important for this method than a uniform local dimension. \end{enumerate} \end{remark}
+In \cite{Jonsson94} they have been used as geometric hypotheses for trace and extension results for Besov spaces. \end{enumerate} \end{remark}